3-manifolds/CyPari/Version2/README.rst

 extracting the needed object files from mingw libraries.
 You must build it before you run setup.py build.
 To do so, change to the Windows crt directory and run make.
-This will build libparicrt32.a and libparicrt64.a.
-It is also possible to build the Python extension entirely with mingw.
-To do this run setup.py build -cmingw32.
+This will build libparicrt32.a and libparicrt64.a as well as two "dummy" object files which implement the function get_output_format.
+That directory also constains a modified version of the mingw stdio.h header.
+In order to build CyPari for Python 3.5 or later, this file must be copied to /c/msys64/mingw32/i686-w64-mingw32/include/stdio.h and /c/msys64/mingw64/x86_64-w64-mingw32/include/stdio.h (after making copies of the originals, of course.)
+The changes to stdio.h are needed because of changes to the definition of stdin, stdout, and stderr when Microsoft adopted its "Universal CRT".
+The new definitions apply when the variable UNIVERSAL_CRT is defined.
+It is also possible to build the Windows Python extension entirely with mingw for Python versions less than 3.5.
+To do this, run setup.py build -cmingw32.

-Currently we support 32 and 64 bit Python 2.7 on linux, macOS and Windows.
-On linux and macOS we support 32 and 64 bit Python 3.5 or 3.6.
-On Windows we support 64 bit Python 3.4, due to limitations of mingw.
+Currently we support 32 and 64 bit Python 2.7, 3.4, 3.5 and 3.6
+on linux, macOS and Windows.